vippsas/vipps-wix/README.md

 ## Vipps Payment

 When you enable this plugin, your customers will be able to choose Vipps as a payment method directly in the checkout.
 There is no need to go via a third party payment method.
 If your customer choose Vipps, the customer fills in their contact information and is then asked to enter their phone number in the Vipps dialogue.
-Then the customer confirms the payment in the Vipps app.
-The order is now completed and are now stored in your Wix store.
+Then, the customer confirms the payment in the Vipps app.
+The order is completed and are stored in your Wix store.

 ## Vipps Express Checkout

-Vipps does not yet have a solution for express checkout in Wix
+Vipps does not yet have a solution for express checkout in Wix.

 ## Vipps Recurring Payments

-Vipps does not have a solution for recurring payments in Wix
+Vipps does not have a solution for recurring payments in Wix.

 ## How to get started